regoclint/prac/Notes.md

 Shallow copy - contains references to the copy from element Deep copy - New objects are created

 Fail-fast - fail earlier in the process.
-Iterator fails fast incase of concurrent modification Use iterator to remove elements while iterating over a list To Remove from list - break after removal or use iterator to avoid comod error
+Iterator fails fast in case of concurrent modification Use iterator to remove elements while iterating over a list To Remove from list - break after removal or use iterator to avoid comod error